 God says, “I promise not to hear you.”
 Answered prayer is not for rebels.

 “And whenever you stand praying, if you have anything against anyone, forgive him, that your Father in Heaven may also forgive you your trespasses.
 But if you do not forgive, neither will your Father in Heaven forgive your trespasses.”
 (Mark 11:25-27)

 People wonder why their prayers aren’t answered, and they’re harboring grudges.
 Is that grudge worth it?

 You can’t have an unforgiving spirit toward anyone and expect your prayers to be answered.
 This is especially true between husbands and wives.

 Have you ever prayed, “God, I believe,” when you knew you didn’t?
 But you thought saying you believed would be counted for belief.
 You were lying.
 You knew it and God knew it.
 Faith is the gift of God.
 It’s not something you keep in your pocket to spend for whatever you want.
-You cannot have faith for anything outside the will of God because God won’t give you faith for anything that’s outside His will.
+You cannot have faith in anything outside the will of God because God won’t give you faith in anything that’s outside His will.
 And you can’t have any faith unless God gives it to you.

 When you are praying…

 Faith is not just a positive feeling or working yourself into a frenzy, but confidence God is going to do what you asked Him.

 Like the disciples, we ask, “Lord, teach us to pray.”

 Our world needs prayer warriors—men and women of prayer.
 Join me in this prayer: